fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 `Data Abstraction = Data Encapsulation + Data Hiding`

 12. **What is a property**
 * A special kind of an attribute that define methods in a class, define custom when accessing, modifying, or deleting instance data.
 They are used to encapsulate and validate data and maintain the existing code.
+Properties help us access methods like an [attribute](https://www.youtube.com/watch?v=jCzT9XFZ5bw) without breaking the code.
 ```
 class MyClass:
     def __init__(self):